barryoneill/CoolFoursquareBro/README.md

 ### Scheduling the Bot ###

-While the above could be shoved in a *while*/*sleep* loop, I also wrote **runner.py** to run the bot from a cron job, reading the config from a file and doing propriate logging.
+While the above could be shoved in a *while*/*sleep* loop, I also wrote **runner.py** to run the bot from a cron job, reading the config from a file and doing appropriate logging.

 Here's a sample cron entry to run the bot every 2 minutes (watch out for [Twitter's rate limiting rules](https://dev.twitter.com/docs/rate-limiting/1.1)!):